Last Updated: Friday September 25, 2020 10:00 am

 - Online payments can be still be made.
 There is also a drop box at the front door of City Hall but we ask that proper safe distancing procedures and isolation requests take precedence.

-- Further relief opportunities and actions by council may be contemplated in future as the situation continues to evolve and council begins officially conducting council business again this week.
+- Further relief opportunities and actions by council may be contemplated in future as the situation continues to evolve.

 Water Treatment Plant